In The Art of People Dave Kerpen teaches readers how to increase their people’s skills and build strong and functioning social relationships.

 Don’t tell people how to do something, show them.

-One of the keys of teaching is to understand what people are good at.
+One of the keys to teaching well is to first understand what people are good at.
 You can spend years teaching something to someone who’s not suited for the job.
 They will be able to teach you in a matter of weeks if it’s something they’re naturally good at and love doing.

 - Leading people